paulohenrique-gh/view-components-sandbox/README.md

-### This application doesn't have funcionalities and its only purpose is to experiment with the view_component gem
+### This application doesn't have funcionalities and its only purpose is to experiment with the view_component gem.

 ## ViewComponent